Talk With an Expert

 The 2021 Year-End update included the 1099-NEC with three forms to a page.
 This update allowed users to run 1099-NEC out of GP three to a page.

-GP has implemented new changes in 2022 that stem from the IRS.
-The new update is inclusive of prior updates 18.2, 18.3 and 18.4.
-The update includes:
+GP has implemented some changes in 2023 that largely stem from the IRS.
+The new update is inclusive of prior updates for GP 18.3 through 18.6.
+(There’s no year-end update for versions prior to 18, so make sure you’ve upgraded to take full advantage.)
+Here’s what has been updated:

-If you’re running GP versions up to 18.3, we recommend that you contact our third-party partner, Greenshades, for their 1099 service or you can search online for a 1099 Processing Service online.
+If you’re running GP versions up to 18.3, or if you need to eFile, we recommend that you contact our third-party partner, Greenshades.
+You can also search for a 1099 Processing Service online, as there are quite a few out there.

 1099 Edits